By Hope Nda

 “We know that to stop the spread of this virus, the key public health measures need to be in place in every community, even where cases have not been reported, readiness capacities should be prepositioned.”

-According to the WHO, Africa has about 50,000 confirmed coronavirus cases, with about 2,000 deaths.
+Anyway, according to the WHO, Africa has about 50,000 confirmed coronavirus cases, with about 2,000 deaths.
+These numbers can increase beyond imagination if necessary rules are not made to control the spread of the virus!